 Having recently moved to Dubai, I find myself in unknown territory.
 Even though I have lived in numerous places before, this is the first time that I have decided to officially move to one.
 It’s the first time that I have wanted to be a resident and not just be in a country on a tourist visa.

-How do you process a visa, how do you search for accommodation and what do I do about buying a car?
+As well as how to plan a solo trip here, there are so many more questions such as: How do you process a visa, how do you search for accommodation and what do I do about buying a car?

 Deciding to move to another country is a big decision and one that definitely shouldn’t be taken lightly, especially if you’re moving there out of choice and not because of a job position.
 If you are considering moving to pastures new, here are my tips for moving abroad.